 Over the next 40 years, mankind will need to produce as much food as in the last 8,000 years combined.

-Conventional agricultural practices, wasteful practices, and inadequate waste disposal are major contributors to Greenhouse Gases emissions, deforestation, water pollution and water scarcity.
+Conventional agriculture, wasteful food supply operations, and inadequate waste disposal are major contributors to Greenhouse Gases emissions, deforestation, water pollution and water scarcity.
 Moving towards a sustainable food supply for a growing population requires more efficient and environmentally friendly agricultural practices, food management systems, and organic waste management.

-Buildings use around 40% of global energy, 25% of global water, and account for approximately 1/3 of GHG emissions.
+Buildings consume 40% of global energy, 25% of global water, and account for approximately 1/3 of GHG emissions.